jakeepia/Sales-Metrics/README.md

 # Sales Metrics Report for KPI Measurement

 ## Project Overview:
-This project involved creating a comprehensive Sales Metrics Report for a client who required a detailed analysis of their sales performance using Power BI.
-The report was designed to measure key performance indicators (KPIs) over a one-month period and to be used as a template for ongoing future sales dataset reports.
+This project involved creating a comprehensive Sales Metrics Report for a client who required a detailed analysis of their sales performance using **Power BI**.
+The report was designed to measure key performance indicators (KPIs) over a one-month period and to be used as a template for ongoing future sales dataset reports. <br>
 The client's objective was to gain actionable insights from their sales data, which included visualizations and DAX measures to evaluate sales performance across various dimensions.<br>
-The dataset used for this analysis is attached for reference.

 ### Project Objectives:
 - Develop a Power BI dashboard that effectively visualizes key sales metrics.